r4ckham/scrapper/readme.md

 ### Import all data refreshed

-> Command to import newer data, it will erease all data and create new one
+> Command to import newer data, it will erase all data and create new one

 ```npm run import:refresh```